alexei1983/TodoTxtNet/README.md

 The todo.txt format is an informally defined standard for representing tasks and other to-do items in a simple plaintext file.

+The ubiquity of plaintext means that todo.txt files are inherently cross-platform and can be synced across multiple devices.

-Having a library to read and write todo.txt files may seem contradictory but could be useful in several circumstances.
+This library provides tools to read and write todo.txt files in .NET 8.

 Check out the [todo.txt page on Github](https://github.com/todotxt/todo.txt)